jhilxl/CracktheCode/README.md

 **README**

-A simple bruteforcing and reverse engineering pentesting application.
+A simple bruteforcing and reverse engineering vulnerable application for pentesting.
 Bruteforce to crack the password for admin and use reverse engineering to find the other credentials and their accompanying success code.

 This is the alpha prototype, more to come.